loftwah/linux-for-pirates/index.md

 Cloudflare is a content delivery network (CDN) and DNS service that can be used to improve the performance and security of a website.
 It does this by caching content on its global network of servers, which can help to reduce the load on the origin server.
 It also provides a number of security features, such as DDoS protection, bot management, and TLS encryption.

 Ahoy, matey!
-For Cloudflare, ye should be well-versed in the ways of the web.
+For Cloudflare, you should be well-versed in the ways of the web.
 This means having a strong understanding of how to use Cloudflare's various services to protect and optimize websites.

-Ye should be able to set up and configure Cloudflare's services such as its content delivery network (CDN), DDoS protection, and SSL/TLS certificates.
-Ye should also be familiar with Cloudflare's Web Application Firewall (WAF) and know how to use it to protect websites from malicious traffic and attacks.
+You should be able to set up and configure Cloudflare's services such as its content delivery network (CDN), DDoS protection, and SSL/TLS certificates.
+You should also be familiar with Cloudflare's Web Application Firewall (WAF) and know how to use it to protect websites from malicious traffic and attacks.

-In addition to these technical skills, it be important for ye to be able to communicate with clients and stakeholders about the benefits of using Cloudflare.
-Ye should be able to explain how Cloudflare can improve website performance, security, and reliability in a way that is easy for non-technical folks to understand.
+In addition to these technical skills, it is important for you to be able to communicate with clients and stakeholders about the benefits of using Cloudflare.
+You should be able to explain how Cloudflare can improve website performance, security, and reliability in a way that is easy for non-technical folks to understand.

-Finally, as a true Cloudflare professional, ye should be able to keep yer head in a crisis and be able to think on yer feet.
-Whether it be dealing with a sudden influx of traffic to a client's website or a network outage, ye should be able to think quickly and come up with solutions to keep yer ship sailing smoothly.
+Finally, as a true Cloudflare professional, you should be able to keep your head in a crisis and be able to think on your feet.
+Whether it is dealing with a sudden influx of traffic to a client's website or a network outage, you should be able to think quickly and come up with solutions to keep your ship sailing smoothly.
 So hoist the mainsail and get to work, matey!

 ### CI/CD

-CI/CD be a software development practice where code changes be automatically built, tested, and deployed to production.
-It allow for faster and more frequent updates to a software application, as code changes be automatically deployed as soon as they pass testing.
-This can help to reduce the risk of deployments, as well as speed up the time it take for new features or bug fixes to reach users.
+CI/CD be a software development practice where code changes are automatically built, tested, and deployed to production.
+This allows for faster and more frequent updates to a software application, as code changes are automatically deployed as soon as they pass tests.
+This can help reduce the risk of deployments, as well as speed up the time it takes for new features or bug fixes to reach users.

 #### Continuous Delivery